You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 The AOA is a suitable name for the organization’s “rule book.”
 The AOA includes all of the requirements and objectives of the business.

 Consider the business like a machine.
 The AOA then serves as the device’s instruction manual.
-It outlines the duties that the machine must carry out as well as the most reliable means to do them.
+It outlines the duties the machine must carry out and the most reliable means to do them.

 4) Submitting incorporation paperwork to the Registrar of Companies (ROC)

-The most important step, MCA registration, requires the incorporation form to be submitted.
+The most important step, MCA registration, requires submitting the incorporation form.
 The SPICE form is made and sent with every document, including the MOA, AOA, PAN, and TAN.

 5) Obtaining the certificate of incorporation (COI)